grafana/agent/docs/sources/flow/setup/configure/configure-windows.md

 weight: 500
 ---

-# Configure Grafana Agent on Windows
+# Configure Grafana Agent in flow mode on Windows

 To configure Grafana Agent in flow mode on Windows, perform the following steps: